by Calculated Risk on 3/08/2018 08:34:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims decreased to 261,250.
+The four-week average of weekly unemployment claims increased to 222,500.

-This was lower than the consensus forecast of 264,000.
-The low level of claims suggests relatively few layoffs.
+This was higher than the consensus forecast.
+The low level of claims suggest relatively few layoffs.